 than one person per 10 square meters), physical spacing at least 1 meter apart for workstations and common spaces, such as entrances /exits, lifts, pantries /canteens, stairs, and other areas congregation or queuing of employees or visitors /clients might occur.
 Minimize the need for physical meetings, e.g., by using teleconferencing facilities.
-Avoid crowding by staggering working hours to reduce congregation of employees at common spaces such as entrances or exits. • more than one person per 10 square meters) should maintain but physical spacing at least 1 meter apart for workstations and common spaces, such as entrances /exits, lifts, pantries /canteens, stairs, and other areas congregation or queuing of employees or visitors /clients are already being maintained.
-Physical meetings should be minimized and online meeting, by using teleconferencing facilities like zoom and Microsoft cloud meeting soft wires, needs to be enhanced in almost all offices.
-4 Reduce and manage work- related travels Cancel or postpone non-essential travel to areas with community transmission of corona virus disease (COVID-19), provide hand sanitizer to workers who must travel, advise workers to comply with instructions from local authorities where they are traveling as well as information on whom to contact if they feel ill while traveling.
-Workers returning from an area where COVID-19 transmission is occurring should monitor themselves for symptoms for 14 days and take their temperature twice a day; if they are feeling unwell, they should stay at home, self-isolate, and contact a medical professional. • All sorts of long-distance travel to areas with community transmission of corona virus disease (COVID-19) has to cancel/postpone except some short travel to the demonstration plots calling lead farmers from the nearby villages by maintain Covid-19 preventive measures.
+Avoid crowding by staggering working hours to reduce congregation of employees at common spaces such as entrances or exits.
+Avoid crowding by staggering working hours to reduce congregation of employees at common spaces such as entrances or exits.
+Avoid crowding by staggering working hours to reduce congregation of employees at common spaces such as entrances or exits.
+Avoid an entrances 4 Reduce and manage work- related travels Cancel or postpone non-essential travel to areas with community transmission of corona virus disease (COVID-19), provide hand sanitizer to workers who must travel, advise workers to comply with instructions from local authorities where they are traveling as well as information on whom to contact if they feel ill while traveling.
+Workers returning from an area where COVID-19 Workers returning from an area where COVID-19 transmission is occurring should monitor themselves for symptoms for 14 days and take their temperature twice a day; if they are feeling unwell, they should stay at home, self-isolate, and contact a medical professional.
+All sorts of long-distance travel to areas with community transmission of corona virus disease (COVID-19) has to cancel/postpone except some short travel to the demonstration plots calling lead farmers from the nearby villages by maintain Covid-19 preventive measures.
 Workers returning from Sona Gazi, Feni where COVID-19 transmission occurred at community level have to monitor by labor leaders for symptoms and those who will have feelings of fever and/or coughing should not allow to work.
-5 Regular environme ntal cleaning and dis- infection Clean surfaces by brushing or scrubbing thoroughly using soap or a neutral detergent with disinfectants to remove dirt, debris etc and to kill pathogens and other micro- organisms on the high-touch surfaces like commonly used area (door and window handles, light switches, kitchen and food preparation areas, bathroom surfaces, toilets and • Office room, kitchen, toilets and sitting furniture, working appliances and other common spaces with their fittings should be disinfected regularly and the contractors should provide disinfectants to the labors for disinfecting their sheds/kitchen and toilets.
+5 Regular environme ntal cleaning and dis- infection Clean surfaces by brushing or scrubbing thoroughly using soap or a neutral detergent with disinfectants to remove dirt, debris etc and to kill pathogens and other micro- organisms on the high-touch surfaces like commonly used area (door and window handles, light switches, kitchen and food preparation areas, bathroom surfaces, Office room, kitchen, toilets and sitting furniture, working appliances and other common spaces with their fittings should be disinfected regularly and the contractors should provide disinfectants to the labors for disinfecting their sheds/kitchen and toilets.